amuhebwa/messenger-bot-tutorial/Tutorial.md

     Stub: process the postback
     ```

 3. Next, let's update the Bot code to process the postback.
-Your bot will receive the payload assocaited wiht the button, and can decide how to process it.
+Your bot will receive the payload assocaited with the button, and can decide how to process it.
+For now we will jsut echo it to the User.

     Replace this:
     ```javascript